Flickdm/tianocore-wiki.github.io/EDK II FAQ.md

 B\) MSFT vs UEFI calling conventions are similar so they would work.

-### Why do we have to put GUIDs and PPI, Libraries have to be under the /Include directory.
+### Why do we have to put GUIDs and PPI, Libraries have to be under the /Include directory

 There is no assumption from the build tools on where things are located but for design and consistency there is a coding style of putting them